A student may receive credit for specific UCSB mathematics courses by having taken the qualifying exams in Mathematics

 1. You have not shown mastery of the prerequisite material.
 You are encouraged to enroll in a course in precalculus at a community college or in an e-learning class offered by the University of California.
 You may also re-take the placement exam after reviewing the prerequisite material, but substantial review will be required.
 That is, a code of 1 does not permit you to enroll in Math 2A or Math 3A.

 Test results are valid for one calendar year.
 If you do not register for an appropriate math class in that time, you will need to take the MPE again.
-If you take the placement test more than once, the most recent placement recommendation will replace previous test results.
+If you take the placement test more than once, your highest score will either remain or take the place of the lower score.

 Your results will be available on GOLD within two weeks of you taking the exam.

 |Majors that require the Math 3 series||Majors that accept the 34 series|